Keep Content From Being All Things to All People with Buyer Stages

 Customer surveys

-Sometimes we get caught up in who we are as a brand and where we’re heading as an organization.
-But, what about them?
-We need to understand who our buyer is, where they’re coming from and where they want to go.
+Sometimes we get caught up in who we are as a brand and where we’re headed as an organization.
+But what about them?
+We need to understand who our buyer is, where they’re coming from, and where they want to go.

-Content that is “all things to all people” isn’t valuable, it’s vague.
-And, if your content doesn’t answer your buyer’s questions, they will move on to someone who has the answers.
+Content that is “all things to all people” isn’t valuable…it’s vague.
+If your content doesn’t answer your buyer’s questions, they will move on to someone who gives them the answer they’re searching for.

-To get the most out of your content investment, create content that best serves future customers AND existing customers.
-If you’re in step with their specific needs at specific moments, they will take notice and appreciate the added value you’ve already provided.
+To get the most out of your content marketing investment, create content that best serves your prospects and future customers.
+If you’re in step with their specific needs at specific moments, buyers will take notice and appreciate the value you’re already providing.